MTstateIntroStats/IntroStatActivitiesHybrid/_book/07-A15-inference-errors.md

 The blue distribution that appears represents what the university believes, that \$180 (not \$280) is the true mean textbook cost for college students at this university.
 This blue distribution represents the idea that the **null hypothesis is false**.

-8. Consider the definition of power provided earlier in this lab.
+8. Consider the definition of power provided earlier in this activity.
 Do you believe the power of the test will be an area within the blue distribution or red distribution?
 How do you know?
 What about the probability of making a Type 2 error?
 \vspace{1in}

 Check the "Type II Error" and "Power" boxes under **Display**.
 This should verify (or correct) your answers to question 8!
 The area shaded in blue represents the probability of making a **Type 2 Error** in our hypothesis test (failing to reject the null hypothesis even though the null hypothesis is false).
 The area shaded in green represents the power of the test.
 Notice that the Type 1 and Type 2 error rates and the power of the test are provided above the distribution.

 9. Complete the following equation: Power + Type 2 Error Rate = ___.
-Explain why that equation makes sense. *Hint: Consider what power and Type 2 Error are conditional on.*
+Explain why that equation makes sense. *Hint: Consider on what power and Type 2 error are conditional.*
 \vspace{0.6in}

 Now let's investigate how changes in different factors influence the power of a test.

-10. Using the same sample size and significance level, change the “True value of $\mu$” to see the effect on Power.
+10. Using the same sample size and significance level, change the "True value of $\mu$" to see the effect on power.
 \setlength\tabcolsep{0.5cm}
 \begin{longtable}{|l|c|c|c|c|}
 \hline